butlerbj/Purchase-Analytics/README.md

 ## Approach

 I used Python 3.7.3 to complete this coding challenge, and opted for a straight-forward solution to the problem.
+As noted in the [problem](README.md#problem), I could not use any external packages or libraries to complete the challenge.

+`purchase_analytics.py` uses three modules from the [The Python Standard Library](https://docs.python.org/3/library/index.html): `csv`, `operator`, and `collections`.

-I read in the two input data sources, `order_products.csv` and `products.csv`, as lists of lists using the
+I read in the two input data sources, `order_products.csv` and `products.csv`, as lists of lists using the `csv` module.
+From there, I constructed a series of dictionaries that mapped the product_id and department_id values to the their respective totals.
-`csv` module.

 ## Run instructions
 ## Running the tests